Home Inspection Tips: Things to Check for When Buying a New Home April 17, 2018 – Posted in: Blog

 Your home inspection professional with have a lengthy checklist of things to examine and evaluate, but common home inspections don’t always cover everything you need to check.

-Before you hire a professional to inspect your future home, make sure he or she can help with the following:
+Before you hire a professional to inspect your future home, make sure he or she can with the following:

 - Roofing: A roof can be one of the most expensive home components to replace.
 Make sure your inspection professional takes a close look at the roof and its integrity.